y-akbal/Some-Usefull-Machine-Learning-Stuff/README.md

 # Some_machine_learning_stuff
-Trippin around some neural networks for metric learning Don't take this code serious dudue.
+Trippin around some neural networks for metric learning Don't take this code serious.